geoadmin/doc-tech/docs/stac/migrate09-10.md

 ##### Item geometry

-The item geometry can now be any valid GeoJSON geometry (here we show the part of the spec instead of an example)
+The item geometry can now be any valid GeoJSON geometry.
+(Below is the relevant part of the spec instead of an example.)

 ```json
 itemGeometry: